 To acquire CBCT Images, 6.
 Getting Started must be completed first.

-You can set the imaging parameters on the Console
+You can set the imaging parameters on the Console Software running on the PC.
+They are synchronized and display the same environmental settings.

 1. Click the CBCT button on the Main Screen.